srees1988/srees1988.github.io/_pages/about.md

 text-align: justify}
 </style>

 Hello!
-I'm Sreejith Sreedharan a.k.a Sree; an ever-curious data-driven storyteller who’s based in Sydney and works for Servcorp as a Global Operations - Senior Marketing Analyst in Predictive Modelling.
-Before joining Servcorp, I have garnered a solid six years of international work experience in marketing data analytics/science from Mission Australia, M&C Saatchi Australia & Cognizant Technology Solutions.
+I'm Sreejith Sreedharan a.k.a Sree; an ever-curious data-driven storyteller who’s based in Sydney and works for Appliances Online as a Lead Marketing Data Scientist.
+Before joining Appliances Online, I have garnered solid nine years of international work experience in marketing data science & analytics from Servcorp, Mission Australia, M&C Saatchi Australia & Cognizant Technology Solutions.

 Professionally, I am immensely inspired by the potential for combining business units with big data analytics and cloud computing; to provide scalable insights.
 Through the years, I have amassed strong skill sets in **Data Modelling** (R, SQL, Python), **Data Visualization** (Power BI, Qlik Sense, Tableau) and **Data Science** (Supervised/Unsupervised ML algorithms in R & Python).
 What excites me the most about this journey is the infinite possibility to scale up the data analytics/science projects in the cloud (by setting up Linux/ Ubuntu Servers in Amazon/Google/Azure Virtual Machines to do end-to-end reporting automation).
 In a few years down the road, I see myself working at the forefront of data-driven Management Consulting.